 To describe and compare toxicity tests, scientists determine what concentrations of oil kill 20 percent or 50 percent of test organisms (after considering the number of deaths in the control samples).
-For adverse effects other than death (for example, reduced growth), scientists report the concentrations of oil that cause a 20 percent or 50 percent difference from the typical control measurement.
+For adverse effects other than death (for example, Increasing concentration of oil reduced growth), scientists report the concentrations of oil that cause a 20-percent or 50-percent difference from the typical control measurement.
 These standard measures allow comparison of toxicity across different tests.